AuricFox/Skylar/README.md

 ## Database Schema

-Below is the schema of the SQLite3 database used for Skylar:
+Below is the default schema of the database used for Skylar:

 ### Customer